 Swing your dining table against the wall and turn it into an oversized buffet for serving large dishes or punch!

 If you’re miserable at chopping vegetables and a roasting turkey is best left in somebody else’s care, chances are you’re the type of person who gets tasked with setting the table at holiday dinners.
 Although this not-quite-thrilling duty is simple (does it really matter where the salad fork goes?), it does present the culinarily challenged a rare opportunity to show off.
-Follow the simple tips in this video below and you’ll earn extra points with your host and compliments from other dinner guests.
+Follow the simple tips in this video and you’ll earn extra points with your host and compliments from other dinner guests.
 “What a lovely table setting!
 Who did that?”
 YOU DID.

 Forget sock boots and metallics—the hottest Fall fashion trend that we can’t get enough of is duvets.
 With a name derived from the French term for down—an allusion to the feathery material that typically fills them—duvets are customarily seen atop lavishly appointed beds and covered in all manner of beautiful fabrics.
 This season, they’ve come into vogue as a stylish garment—one that can be donned for practically any occasion.
 Need something to wear for gala season?
 Duvet.
 Going out for a quick lunch with the ladies?
 Duvet.
 Heading to an important business meeting?
 Yes way, duvet!
 While there are myriad ways to style this new wardrobe essential, here are 10 of our favorites.